How to find support if you have lost someone to suicide

 Helplines for suicide bereavement

 Helplines can be helpful tools for coping with grief following a suicide.
 Many people choose to use helplines because they are often available 24/7, they can be accessed immediately, and they find it easier to talk to someone anonymously through phone or text instead of face to face.
-Here are some helplines that can support you following a suicide bereavement.
+Here are some helplines that can support you after losing someone to suicide.

 Text About It